Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 10. Scroll Down to the github pages section and click on the dropdown option under source, and select master branch.
 11. This now publishes the site, and provides the URL to that published site.

 The site can also be ran locally by creating a clone of this repository.
-In the git hub repository, click on the clone or download button and copy the URL.
+1. In the git hub repository, click on the clone or download button
+2. Copy the URL.
+3. Open your own local IDE terminal

-Within a new git terminal, you can clone the project with the command git clone "Copied URL"
+4. You can clone the project with the command git clone "Copied URL"

 ## Credits
 ### Content